The Pentatonic scale is the easiest way for beginners and intermediate guitarists to learn how to improvise.

 For example, a couple of videos explained that by slightly changing the first Pentatonic box shape, you can open up new doors in your playing.
 This is what they suggested practicing and they gave some example licks to learn using this shape:

 If you haven’t already learned this scale, it’s the Blues scale.
-The blues scale is exactly the same as the minor Pentatonic with an extra note.
+The blues scale is exactly the same as the minor Pentatonic with an extra note (learn more about the Blues Scale here).

 It’s a quick and easy shape to learn and sounds great if you want to get a bluesy sound.